 In addition to persistently tracking targets of interest, two-dimensional visual servoing techniques allow for vehicle navigation with respect to the target (e.g, docking, object avoidance, surveying maneuvers).
-When multipoint feature information is available for the object in the frame, nonlinear homography-based control methods [4], [5] are used to identify the Euclidean position, orientation and velocity of targets relative to the camera as they are being tracked.
 The Euclidean position and orientation information obtained by the vision system (most notably, normal distance to the target) can be used as additional feedback in visual servoing.
-Internal camera calibration and distortion parameters are obtained using [6].
+Internal camera calibration and distortion parameters are obtained using [4].